gokul-r-7/MyCodes/README.md

     Returns:
         pd.DataFrame: The updated dataframe with the generated rows.
     """
-    # Create a copy of the dataframe to avoid modifying the original
+    # Create a list for new rows and identify date columns
     new_rows = []
     date_cols = [col for col in df.columns if "2024" in col]  # Identify date columns
     sequence_number = 1